Laughing all the way to the exotic zoo - Telford attraction welcomes arrival of iconic Australian birds

-Laughing all the way to the Exotic Zoo - Telford attraction welcomes arrival of iconic Australian birds
+Laughing all the way to the Exotic Zoo - Telford attraction welcomes arrival of noisy Australian birds

 Telford's Exotic Zoo is celebrating the arrival of two new baby birds.

-The Telford Town Park-based attraction has two new kookaburras - iconic Australian birds, known for their 'laughing' call.
+The Telford Town Park-based attraction has two new kookaburras - Australian birds known for their 'laughing' call.

 The birds, called Indi and Banjo, are 20 and 16 weeks old respectively, and have taken up home in the zoo's Outback Area.